ktorch/ktorch/docs/info.rst

 contiguous
 ^^^^^^^^^^
-Up until version 1.5, contiguous meant the tensor is contiguous in memory in C order.
+Up until version PyTorch version 1.5, contiguous meant the tensor is contiguous in memory in C order.
 Then, with the introduction of the new `memory format <https://pytorch.org/docs/stable/tensor_attributes.html?highlight=memory%20format#torch-memory-format>`_ attribute, the definition of contiguous became more complicated and is now defined as *contiguous in memory in the order specified by memory format*.
 More notes on the new memory format `here <https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html>`_.

 .. function:: contiguous(ptr) -> bool